🔍

 verbo irregolare

-ràdere : to shave, to graze
+radere : to shave, to graze

 |de|re : (accento grave)

-Indicative mood (Indicativo) of the verb ràdere
+indicativo radere.
+Indicative mood of the verb radere

 Tempo semplice